 Apply colors to shapes by comparing their values with desired numeric ranges.
 For example, apply colors to states based on their population density.

-Map Annotation allow you to denote a place with symbols, like pins, or display a message at specific coordinates on a map.
+Map annotation allows you to denote a place with symbols, like pins, or display a message at specific coordinates on a map.

 Customize map annotation by adding images or any custom shape to highlight a location.

-Bubbles are used to add information to shapes, such as population density, land area, and more.
+Bubbles are used to add information to shapes, such as population density or land area.
 They are rendered with various magnitudes and colors based on the underlying data values of the shapes.

 Customize the default color of a bubble and its transparency using the fill and opacity properties.

 Customize the minimum and maximum size of a bubble to enhance its readability.

 Interactive features, such as selecting, zooming, and panning, greatly enhance user experience.

 Select or highlight an area or shape in order to center the view over that area on a map.